 What Does This Mean?

 In Titus 1:1, Paul introduces himself as a servant of God and an apostle of Jesus Christ.
-He mentions the faith of God's chosen people and the truth that leads to godly living.
+He emphasizes the faith of God's chosen people and the acknowledgment of truth leading to godliness.

 Explained for Children